SpencerMullen/MusicWebsite/README.md

 - Home Page Recommended Album - Add a component in the home page that has a featured album and a graphic.
 - Home Page Random Album - Add a component in the home page that has a random album picker.
 - User Comments/Reviews - Implement support for user comments / reviews on albums.

+## Other Notes
+- I finished this site in 2023 but have saved reviews for a couple of years.
+- Surround text using asterisks for bold and underscore for italics.